Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 Envelope<ModelT> model = ModelSerializer.Deserialize<Envelope<ModelT>>(new BinaryData(Encoding.UTF8.GetBytes(serviceResponse)), options: options);
 ```

-## Using ModelSerializer with generic IModelSerializable
+## Interfacing with the low level interfaces

 In this example we demonstrate how we could use the exact same method / interface to serialize either Json or Xml.
 Above we demonstrate using `SerializeJson` and `SerializeXml` methods but this requires the user to know which serializer to use.